Portable Bucket Milking Systems

 Vacuum performance built to last

 The vacuum pump supplied with our portable milker is a fixed displacement rotary vane pump.
-This uses four carbon graphite vanes that operate in an eccentric orbit around a circular rotator inside the pump cavity.
-For the purpose of having a lubrication-free pump, the vanes wear down over time by design.
-Usually 2 to 3 years is the expected service life before needing replacement vanes, assuming twice daily use every day.
-Driving the pump is a single phase 240 VAC 0.75 kW motor.
-Together with the motor, the pump is able to generate 180 L/min airflow at 50 KPa.
-To adapt vacuum levels to sheep and goats, a regulator provides a simple means of adjustment down to as 32 kPa.
+This uses four fibre vanes that operate in an eccentric orbit around a circular rotor inside the pump cavity.
+Usually 2 to 3 years is the expected service life before needing replacement vanes, assuming twice daily use under normal operating conditions.
+Driving the pump is a single phase 240 VAC 0.55kW motor.
+Together with the motor, the pump can generate 220 L/min airflow at 50 KPa.
+To adapt vacuum levels to sheep and goats, a regulator provides a simple means of adjustment down to –32 kPa.